OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/Setting-up.markdown

 ## 0) What is Virtual Reality?
 Virtual reality is a digital world that feels real.
 Since it's digital, it can cover a huge span of simulated experiences; from the most mundane act of daily life -walking in the street of a city-, to the most exotic and excite scene -enjoying a roller coaster between planets of our solar system-.
 While it's often associated with leisure, VR has also a strong potential with education, rehabilitation and work environment.

+While VR was seen as SciFi at best and a non working gadget at worse, with the rise of video games, personal hand held devices and 3D, VR is getting mature enough to be a real player in the digital age.
+Not only is it mature, but it's getting affordable.
+Relatively cheap solution are now possible to enjoy VR and it created an enthusiasm for it that is reflected in the updated and more comfortable ways to create/code for VR.

 ## a) Discover WebGL
 All and all, WebGL is OpenGL for the web.
 OpenGL is a graphic library, a set of tools that helps you draw over your screen, would that be in 2D or in 3D.
 Since it's working on multiple platform, it became soon a reference for 3D graphics.
 WebGL extends the HTML5 canvas element (used for rendering) to provide 3D graphics.
 With it, you're allowed to draw in 3D in your web browser.
 This is pretty cool because it allows you to show your work to nearly all devices without asking to install anything.